chart-fftQwen3.5 GGUF Benchmarks

 As you can see MXFP4 is unusually high

-2) Imatrix works remarkably well
+2) Imatrix works very well

 • Imatrix definitely helps weight the quantization process in the right way.
 For example previously ssm_out at 2bits was really bad, however imatrix reduces the 99.9% KLD by a lot.